Halloween Slaughter House Hospital hosts new music at Proud Camden

 Photos: Adnan Moe

-For further information about Proud Camden and future events visit here.
+For further information and future events visit Proud Camden’s website here.